-B. SCOPE
+C. SCOPE

 Indirect costs are charged to all externally sponsored projects, unless specifically prohibited by the funding agency.
 Per regulations in the Uniform Guidance, Indirect Costs will be recovered at the approved rate by the Cognizant Agency, except when the funding guidelines indicate otherwise.
-In exceptional cases, federally sponsored projects that require waivers or changes to the established Indirect Cost Rate must be approved by both the Executive and Deputy Directors of the UPR-CCC.
+In exceptional cases, federally sponsored projects that require waivers or changes to the established Indirect Cost Rate must be approved by both the Executive and Deputy Directors of the CCCUPR.

-C. APPLICABILITY
+D. APPLICABILITY

-This policy applies to all sponsored projects administered by the UPR-CCC, regardless of sponsor, sponsor type and indirect cost rate charged to sponsor.
+This policy applies to all sponsored projects administered by the CCCUPR, regardless of sponsor, sponsor type and indirect cost rate charged to sponsor.

-D. DEFINITIONS
+E. DEFINITIONS

-Credit Distribution: Allocation of an individual's relative contributions towards project objectives outlined in the proposal, expressed in percentage; allows the UPR-CCC to recognize and record such contributions, and appropriately distribute recovered indirect costs to the Research Initiatives Accounts.
+Credit Distribution: Allocation of an individual's relative contributions towards project objectives outlined in the proposal, expressed in percentage; allows the CCCUPR to recognize and record such contributions, and appropriately distribute recovered indirect costs to the Research Initiatives Accounts.

 Direct Costs: Direct costs are costs that can be identified specifically with federal and nonfederal activities and therefore are charged to that activity.
 The accounting system records these costs as they are incurred within the series of accounts assigned for that purpose and further distribution is not required.
-The UPR-CCC treats all costs as direct costs except general administration and general expenses.
+The CCCUPR treats all costs as direct costs except general administration and general expenses.

-Own Income Account: This fund accounts for all of the UPR-CCC's activities, except for those activities related to the sponsored projects.
+Own Income Account: This fund accounts for all CCCUPR's activities, except for those activities related to the sponsored projects.

-Indirect Cost: The costs of administrative and support functions of the UPR-CCC.
+Indirect Cost: The costs of administrative and support functions of the CCCUPR.
 Costs incurred for common or joint objectives that cannot be readily assigned to a particular sponsored project or any other institutional activity.
 These include only general administration and general expenses as stated in the Indirect Cost Rate Proposal to the Department of Health and Human Services (DHHS).
-Additionally, represent overhead expenses incurred during the implementation of externally-funded projects.
+Additionally, represent overhead expenses incurred during the implementation of externally funded projects.

 Indirect Cost Rate: The total indirect costs attributable to research are compared to the total direct costs of research to derive the percentage of indirect to direct.
-This percentage, the indirect cost rate, is then applied to the direct costs of research and is the means by which the UPR-CCC is reimbursed for indirect costs associated with direct cost expenditures.
-The application of the indirect cost rate allows the UPR-CCC to recover some of the costs of doing research that are not readily identified with a particular project or activity, but are necessary for the general operation of the organization and support its research mission.
+This percentage, the indirect cost rate, is then applied to the direct costs of research and is the means by which the CCCUPR is reimbursed for indirect costs associated with direct cost expenditures.
+The application of the indirect cost rate allows the CCCUPR to recover some of the costs of doing research that are not readily identified with a particular project or activity but are necessary for the general operation of the organization and support its research mission.

-Indirect Cost Rate Agreement: The UPR-CCC's negotiated agreement with the cognizant agency, in the UPR-CCC's case the Department of Health and Human Services (DHHS), to determine the Indirect Distribution Base that the UPR-CCC will utilize for a pre-determined period of time.
+Indirect Cost Rate Agreement: It is the CCCUPR's negotiated agreement with the cognizant agency.
+For the CCCUPR case the Department of Health and Human Services (DHHS), is the cognizant agency.
+The agreement is used to determine the Indirect Distribution Base that the CCCUPR will utilize for a pre-determined period